 If you’re hepatitis B positive and pregnant, you can pass the infection to your baby at birth.

 You’ll be offered a hep B test as part of your standard antenatal care.
-If you’re positive, your baby will be given a vaccine at birth to prevent infection and liver disease later on in life (NHS Choices, 2018).
+If you’re positive, your baby will be given a vaccine at birth to prevent infection and liver disease later on in life (NHS, 2021a).

 Herpes in pregnancy

-Genital herpes infection is a sexually transmitted infection passed through vaginal, anal and oral sex.
-It can be dangerous for a newborn baby (NHS Choices, 2018).
+Genital herpes is a sexually transmitted infection that is passed on through vaginal, anal and oral sex.
+It can be dangerous for a newborn baby (NHS, 2021a).

 If your first infection happens when you’re pregnant, you can get treatment.
 If it’s near the end, you’ll probably be advised to have a caesarean birth to reduce the risk of passing it on to the baby.
-If your partner has herpes, use condoms or avoid sex when you’re pregnant (NHS Choices, 2018).
+If your partner has herpes, use condoms or avoid sex when you’re pregnant (NHS, 2021a).

 If you’re planning to travel to any regions affected by the Zika virus, get travel advice.
-It’s recommended that pregnant women postpone non-essential travel to high-risk areas.
+It’s recommended that pregnant women postpone non-essential travel to high-risk areas and avoid pregnancy for three months after visiting these areas (NHS, 2021a).

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.